StephenCooper/ag-grid-doc-comparison/doc-pages/sparklines-tooltips/index.md

 Note that:

 - The structure of the returned DOM is up to you.
-- In this example the value of the title comes from `params.context.data.symbol` which is the value for the `symbol` column for the given row.
+- In this example the value of the title comes from `params.context.data.symbol` which is the value for the **Symbol** column for the given row.
-- The elements have custom CSS class attributes, but the default class names can also be used so that our tooltip gets the default styling.
+- The elements have custom CSS class attributes, but the default class names can also be used so that the tooltip gets the default styling.
 - The styles for the elements are defined in the external styles.css file.

 <grid-example title='Custom Tooltips' name='sparkline-tooltip-custom-html' type='generated' options='{ "enterprise": true, "exampleHeight": 585, "modules": ["clientside", "sparklines"] }'></grid-example>

 ## Interfaces